Professional Certificate in Mediation and Dispute Resolution

 How do I start my own mediation practice after completing this program?

-This program prepares graduates for a TMCA Credential by providing the required 40 classroom hours of mediation training in compliance with Chapter 154.052 (a) of the Texas Civil Practice and Remedies Code in a live and interactive forum.
-The curriculum covers essential topics like mediation theory, ethics, communication, and conflict resolution.
+This program prepares participants for a TMCA Credential by providing the required 40 hours of mediation training in a live and interactive classroom setting, in compliance with Chapter 154.052(a) of the Texas Civil Practice and Remedies Code.
+The curriculum encompasses essential topics, including mediation theory, ethics, communication, and conflict resolution.

 Is a credential necessary to practice mediation in Texas?